symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-a-mosaic.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

 .. note:: In this example, the account signing the transaction is the owner of the mosaic.
 For that reason, the aggregate can be defined as complete.
-If a different account owned the mosaic, you would set the :ref:`aggregate as bonded <aggregate-bonded>`, and the mosaic owner would opt-in the metadata request by :doc:`cosigning the transaction <../aggregate/signing-announced-aggregate-bonded-transactions>`.
+If a different account owned the mosaic, you would set the :ref:`aggregate as bonded <aggregate-bonded>`, and the mosaic creator would opt-in the metadata request by :doc:`cosigning the transaction <../aggregate/signing-announced-aggregate-bonded-transactions>`.

 3. Sign and announce the **AggregateTransaction** to the network.